All Products

 image

-If data of the nodes that are listed after a node is received by a majority of nodes in the cluster and no data on the node needs to be sent, the node broadcasts the noop state to notify other nodes of skipping the node itself.
+• Noop mechanism: If data of the nodes that are listed after a node is received by a majority of nodes in the cluster and no data on the node needs to be sent, the node broadcasts the noop state to skip the node itself.
 A node can send data only after the node that is listed before the node sends its data or broadcasts the noop state.
-When jitters or faults are detected on a node, the node cannot send data and broadcast the noop state.
-In this case, the nodes that are listed after the node cannot send data, and the cluster is unavailable.
-This is a critical defect of multiple leader mode.

 Note

-In the preceding figure, (m,n) indicates Group n sends the mth data record.
+In the preceding figure, (m,n) indicates that Group n sends the mth data record.
 For example, (2,1) indicates Group 1 sends its second data record.

 Implementation of single leader mode